clawrence00/mototorque/README.md

 ## Future impelementations

 In the intial wireframes there is a search bar present in the navbar.
 It was intended to add this element and the required functionality to get it to bring up a list of definitions based on a users search.
-Due to time constraints this was not possibly to apply to this version of the web application, however if I were to continue to build this further this is a feature that I would definately like to add as it would being more value to the end user.
+Due to time constraints this was not possible to apply to this version of the web application, however if I were to continue to build this further this is a feature that I would definately like to add as it would being more value to the end user.

 A feedback system on the dictionary records would also be a great future feature where other users could like or dislike the records.

-User profiles showing the users metrics for contributions, likes, dislikes and profile pictures.
+User profiles showing the user's metrics for contributions, likes, dislikes and profile pictures.

 ---

 ## Deployment

-The website was deployed using GitHub Pages.
+The website was deployed using Heroku.
+The PostgreSQL database was hosted by ElephantSQL.
 Here are the following steps required to **deploy the site**;

+Set up ElephantSQL to host your database instance

+1. Go to ElephantSQL.com and click "Get a managed database today"
+2. Select "Try now for FREE" in the TINY TURTLE database plan
+3. Select “Log in with GitHub” and authorize ElephantSQL with your selected GitHub account
+4. In the Create new team form:
+ - Add a team name (your own name is fine)
+ - Read and agree to the Terms of Service
+ - Select Yes for GDPR
+ - Provide your email address
+ - Click “Create Team
+5. Your account is successfully created!
+Click “Create New Instance”
+6. Set up your plan
+ - Give your plan a Name (this is commonly the name of the project)
+ - Select the Tiny Turtle (Free) plan
+ - You can leave the Tags field blank
+7. Select “Select Region”
+6. Then click “Review”
+7. Check your details are correct and then click “Create instance”
+8. Select a data center near you
+9. Return to the ElephantSQL dashboard and click on the database instance name for this project.
+Leave this tab open.

+In your IDE create files that Heroku will need
+1. Generate the requirements.txt file with the following command in the terminal.
+After you run this command a new file called requirements.txt should appear in your root directory
+  - pip freeze --local > requirements.txt
+2. Heroku requires a Procfile containing a command to run your program.
+Inside the root directory of your project create the new file.
+It must be called Procfile with a capital P, otherwise Heroku won’t recognise it.
+3. Inside the file, add the following command
+  - web: python app.py
+4. Open your __init__.py file
+5. Add an if statement before the line setting the SLQALCHEMY_DATABASE_URI and, in the else, set the value to reference a new variable, DATABASE_URL.
+6. To ensure that SQLAlchemy can also read our external database, its URL needs to start with “postgresql://”, but we should not change this in the environment variable.
+Instead, we’ll make an addition to our else statement from the previous step to adjust our DATABASE_URL in case it starts with postgres://:
+7. Save all your files and then add, commit and push your changes to GitHub

+Conneting the database to Heroku

+1. Log into Heroku.com and click “New” and then “Create a new app”
+2. Choose a unique name for your app, select the region closest to you and click “Create app”
+3. Go to the Settings tab of your new app
+4. Click Reveal Config Vars
+5. Return to your ElephantSQL tab and copy your database URL
+6. Back on Heroku, add a Config Var called DATABASE_URL and paste your ElephantSQL database URL in as the value.
+Make sure you click “Add”
+7. Add each of your other environment variables except DEVELOPMENT and DB_URL from the env.py file as a Config Var.

+Deploy the site

-1. Select the repository.
+1. Navigate to the “Deploy” tab of your app
-2. In the repository navigation click 'Settings'.
+2. In the Deployment method section, select “Connect to GitHub”
-3. In the list on the left, under 'Code and automation' select 'Pages'.
-4. Under 'Build and deployment', 'Source' should be 'Deploy from branch'.
-5. Under 'Build and deployment', 'Branch' select 'main'.
-The folder should be /(root).
-Click 'Save'.

-Your site should now be live and hosted by GitHub Pages.
-It may take a minute or two for the site to become available.
+3. Search for your repo and click Connect
+4. Optional: You can click Enable Automatic Deploys in case you make any further changes to the project.
+This will trigger any time code is pushed to your GitHub repository
+5. Use the Manual deploy section and click Deploy Branch.
+This will start the build process.
+6. The project is now in place and there is an empty database.
+The tables from the models.py file need to be added.
+Click the “More” button and select “Run console”.
+7. Type python3 into the console and click Run
+8. This opens the Python terminal.
+To create the tables use the following commands;
+ - from mototorque import db
+ - db.create_all()
+9. Exit the Python terminal, by typing exit() and hitting enter, and close the console.
+10. Click the “Open app” button to view the deployed site.

 To **clone this repository**;